photoshelter/tripod-hero-marquee/README.md

   - cd into the cloned directory
   - `$ bower install && npm install`
   - `$ npm start` to host on the local server

+**Contributing**

+  - Update the issue and pull request templates by running `source template_refresh.sh` in the root directory of `tripod-hero-marquee`.